 - A member of a student organization participates as a witness in a conduct hearing about the organization president; the student member is subsequently removed as a member of the organization because of the student's participation in the hearing. - A resident student submits a noise complaint on a neighbor.
-The neighbor then "recruits" other hall residents to ostracize the reporting party and threatens to harm them should they submit another complaint. - A student submits an Early Alert referral out of concern of suicidal ideation of a friend, who is also a student.
-The friend then communicates with the reporting party's faculty members that they are not a trustworthy individual.
+The neighbor then "recruits" other

+- hall residents to ostracize the reporting party and threatens to harm them should the reporting party submit another complaint. - A student submits an Early Alert referral out of concern of suicidal ideation of a friend, who is also a student.
+The friend then communicates with the reporting party's faculty members that the reporting party is not a trustworthy individual.